State / Territory Benefits - Pennsylvania

 In order to recognize and honor Veterans who left high school prior to graduation to serve in World War II, Korea or Vietnam, the Board shall grant a diploma to a Veteran who meets the following requirements:

-Upon proper application, the Board may award a diploma posthumously to a Veteran who meets the stated requirements.
+All applications should be forwarded to the Veteran's local school district.
+The Board may also award a diploma posthumously to a Veteran who meets the stated requirements.
 The Superintendent shall submit to the Board for its approval the name of Veterans eligible for a high school diploma.

 Postsecondary Educational Gratuity Program: This program honors individuals who lost their lives protecting the citizens of Pennsylvania by helping their Children fund their education.